-Option Description -n count Sets a limit for the maximum number of files for the fsmove utility to relocate. -р policy Evaluates files based on the specified policy only.
-If not specified, fssweep evaluate files based on all configured policies. -r Reports a statistical summary of files that can be relocated to standard output without actually relocating any files.
-The report is the same as the fsmove statistical summary. -s size Sets a limit for the cumulative size, in kilobytes, of all files for the fsmove utility to relocate. -t time Sets a limit for the cumulative time, in seconds, that fssweep runs. filesystem Evaluates files only in the specified filesystem .
-If you do not specify filesystem , fssweep evaluates all multi-volume file systems defined in the configuration file, starting at their mount points.
+Option Description -n count Sets a limit for the maximum number of files for the ${\tt fsmove}$ utility to relocate. -p policy Evaluates files based on the specified policy only.
+If not specified, fssweep evaluates files based on all configured policies. -r Reports a statistical summary of files that can be relocated to standard output without actually relocating any files.
+The report is the same as the fsmove statistical summary. -s size Sets a limit for the cumulative size of all files in kilobytes for the fsmove utility to relocate. -t time Sets a limit for the cumulative time in seconds for running fssweep. filesystem Evaluates files only in the specified filesystem.
+If you do not specify filesystem, fssweep evaluates all multi-volume file systems defined in the configuration file, starting at their mount points.